Lesson 1

 • Time is cumulative but does not need to be consecutive

-The FAA Form 8610-2 is the application for a Mechanic Certificate or Rating.
-This is the form you fill out and take to the FSDO along with all your documented experience.
+The FAA Form 8610-2 is the Application for a Mechanic Certificate or Rating.
+This is the form you fill out and bring to the FSDO along with all your documented experience.

-• Must be filled out and signed by an ASI (Airworthiness Safety Inspector) at the FSDO before you take any tests
+• Must be filled out and signed by an ASI (Aviation Safety Inspector) at the FSDO before you take any tests

 • You must meet the experience requirements of 65.77 before submitting this form